awbla/awbla-student-workflow/content/2-photography.md

 The steps to this are as follows:

-+Create a blank folder on your desktop and transfer the complete file set(s) over into it.
++ Create a blank folder on your desktop and transfer the complete file set(s) over into it.
-+Create a copy of the Crabtree Blanks Folder set - which is just six blank folders labeled with the appropriate names (View 1 - Level 1, View 2- Level 2, etc).
++ Create a copy of the Crabtree Blanks Folder set - which is just six blank folders labeled with the appropriate names (View 1 - Level 1, View 2- Level 2, etc).
-+Use the start and stop Levels cards to help you identify what goes where.
++ Use the start and stop Levels cards to help you identify what goes where.
-+The photographer should move any test shots or whoops/mistakes into a clearly marked folder seperate from the final images for processing.
++ The photographer should move any test shots or whoops/mistakes into a clearly marked folder seperate from the final images for processing.
-+Each folder will have 52 files total at a minimum.
++ Each folder will have 52 files total at a minimum.
 This includes the JPEGS and RAWS of the 24 rotation shots, plus the JPEGS and RAWs of the Start and Stop shots.
-+Upload the final folder set (6 folders all labeled) to the appropriate onedrive location.
++ Upload the final folder set (6 folders all labeled) to the appropriate onedrive location.

 ________